DoSomething/gambit/documentation/endpoints/messages.md

 POST /v2/messages?origin=broadcastLite
 ```

 Sends a Broadcast message to a Member.
-Uses properties cached values in Fastly and the member's `mobile` sent from C.io.
+It uses the public user's properties (by requesting the user resource anonymously), cached by Fastly, to validate the outbound message.

 ### Input